I don’t use my step ladder very often, so I wanted a good ladder storage solution to keep it out of my way.

-For heavy large ladders, the best solution is to store them on your garage walls themselves.
+The best solution for large, heavy ladders is to store them on your garage walls themselves.

-Most of the ladder hooks and hangers I tested above could be used for ceiling storage.
+You could use most of the ladder hooks and hangers I tested on your ceiling if you wanted to.
 The hook with the highest weight capacity was the Tornado L2000.
-Each hook could hold up to 70 lbs if secured directly into a wood stud.
+Each hook holds up to 70 lbs if secured directly into a wood stud.

 Two of those could easily hold most sizes of extension ladders on your garage walls.

-Although aluminum won’t rust, all of the metal and plastic components will degrade more outside than they would under cover.
+Although aluminum won’t rust, all the metal and plastic components will degrade more outside than if they were under cover.

 While it’s technically possible to store ladders outside, please don’t.
-Ladders aren’t cheap and you want to get a lot of years out of them.
+Ladders are expensive, so you want to get a lot of years out of them.

 Keep them inside where they belong.